Quick recap: Rich white people make really bad decisions, as do their rich white kids. During an ice storm, of course.

 Fun (?) fact: There really was a bad ice storm in 1973.

 My thoughts: Despite my previous snark, in the genre of Rich White People Drama, The Ice Storm is quite good.
 Watching sad married people can be tiresome after awhile, but the performances in this film made me loathe everyone less than I normally would.
-It also helps that Ang Lee directed, which added depth without overkill on the whole ice storm metaphor.
+It also helps that Ang Lee directed it, which added depth without overkill on the whole ice storm metaphor.

 And now to the real star of the film: the ice storm.
 Being from Texas, I haven’t experienced ice in the way people up north have.
 Sometimes it accumulates enough that school is canceled but we all know it’s mostly because we needed a break anyway.
 But this was a legit storm!
 I don’t know how Ang Lee managed to create something so realistic but it totally worked.
 I was worried the metaphor might be too heavy handed ,like when you learn in middle school that birds symbolize freedom, but the storm really did tie everything together nicely.